ovh/docs/pages/platform/kubernetes-k8s/installing-wordpress/guide.en-sg.md

 ![Installing Wordpress](images/installing-wordpress-02.jpg){.thumbnail}

-You have a working Wordpress on your OVH Managed Kubernetes Service, congratulations!
+You have a working Wordpress on your OVHcloud Managed Kubernetes Service, congratulations!